reactioncommerce/reaction-docs/developer/deploying/platform.md

 ## Full example

-  Below is a more complete example that sets up a SMTP mail server URL (for app emails), imports [Reaction registry](https://docs.reactioncommerce.com/reaction-docs/master/registry) settings and [Meteor settings](https://docs.meteor.com/api/core.html#Meteor-settings), and deploys the latest official Reaction image.
+  Below is a more complete example that sets up a SMTP mail server URL (for app emails), imports [Reaction registry](https://docs.reactioncommerce.com/reaction-docs/master/registry) settings and [Meteor settings](https://docs.meteor.com/api/core.html#Meteor-settings), and deploys the latest official Reaction Commerce image.
 Then we update the app with an API key environment variable.
 And finally, we add a custom domain to the app and open it in our browser.

 ```sh
 # create the app